limine-bootloader/limine/PROTOCOL.md

 * `size` - The size of the file.
 * `path` - The path of the file within the volume, with a leading slash.
 * `cmdline` - A command line associated with the file.
+* `media_type` - Type of media file resides on.
+* `tftp_ip` - If non-0, this is the IP of the TFTP server the file was loaded from.
+* `tftp_port` - Likewise, but port.
 * `partition_index` - 1-based partition index of the volume from which the
 file was loaded.
 If 0, it means invalid or unpartitioned.
-* `tftp_ip` - If non-0, this is the IP of the TFTP server the file was loaded from.
-* `tftp_port` - Likewise, but port.
 * `mbr_disk_id` - If non-0, this is the ID of the disk the file was loaded from as reported in its MBR.
 * `gpt_disk_uuid` - If non-0, this is the UUID of the disk the file was